QCrBox/QCrBoxTools/README.md

 The structure of the tests folder maps the qcrboxtools structure.
 If you want to see the functions in use you can also take a look there.

 ## Licence
-The software is licenced under the MPL2.0 licence.
+The software is distributed under the MPL2.0 licence.